A broad, balanced and inclusive curriculum

-You may see examples of assessment for learning in action when teachers give feedback to children - often verbally in class (or you see comments on how children could improve their work; when children have identified what they have done well/need help with or how they feel about their work.
+You may see examples of formative assessment in action when teachers give feedback to children - often verbally in class (or you see comments on how children could improve their work in their books); when children have identified what they have done well/need help with or how they feel about their work.
 Sometimes children might use red, amber or green marks to indicate how well they feel they understand something.
 These are usually linked with the focus for a lesson (or a series of lessons) and activities like quizzes can help remind children of what they have learnt and help them remember it better.

-Of course there are also times we need to carry out assessment of learning, to make sure that individuals and groups of children are making progress and improving in their learning.
+Of course there are also times we need to carry out summative assessments, to make sure that individuals and groups of children are making progress and improving in their learning.
 This can be done through the use of tests, ticks, marks and observations (particularly with our younger children or with subjects such as Science).
 They help us identify areas of learning that the school is doing well at and areas which have room for improvement.
 They also help us identify groups which need different kinds of support.

 How can you help your child?